Roman Kemp: 2010s

 In November 2017, Kemp was the backstage reporter on Children in Need Rocks the 80s.
 On 1 March 2018, Kemp hosted the Global Awards alongside Rochelle Humes and Myleene Klass, and returned to present the 2019 Global Awards.
 On 8 April 2019, Kemp, Hope and Jay became the hosts of the new Capital National Breakfast.
 In May 2019, it was announced that he would play in the 2019 edition of Soccer Aid, representing the Rest of the World due to his birth in Los Angeles allowing him to be classed as American.
 Since June 2019, Kemp has appeared in the Channel 4 reality series Celebrity Gogglebox alongside his father.
-In 2019, Kemp was a contestant on the nineteenth series of the ITV reality series I'm a Celebrity...Get Me Out of Here! gaining notoriety for finding an errant cockroach under his foreskin.
+In 2019, Kemp was a contestant on the nineteenth series of the ITV reality series I'm a Celebrity...Get Me Out of Here!.
 Kemp finished in third place.
 Kemp has also presented London's New Year celebration show twice in 2017 and 2019 alongside performers Nile Rodgers, Chic and Craig David respectively.

 2020s

 In 2020, Kemp co-hosted a Sunday morning programme with his father, titled Martin & Roman's Sunday Best! on ITV from 14 June 2020.
 On 19 November 2020, Kemp featured as a guest panellist on the ITV Daytime show Loose Women and was part of the first all male panel in the show's 21-year history.
 In March 2021, Kemp presented a documentary on BBC Three, Roman Kemp: Our Silent Emergency, exploring the mental health and suicide crisis affecting young men.
 His friend, producer Joe Lyons, took his own life in August 2020.

 From April 2021, Kemp and Martin Kemp presented Martin & Roman's Weekend Best!, a spin-off of Martin & Roman's Sunday Best!

 He presented the 2023 BBC documentary Boot Dreams: Now or Never, about young footballers trying to gain a professional contract.
-Since July 2023, Kemp has co-presented the quiz show The Finish Line on BBC1 with Sarah Greene.
+Since July 2023, Kemp has co-presented the game show The Finish Line on BBC1 with Sarah Greene.

 In November 2023, Kemp presented a documentary on BBC Three, Roman Kemp: The Fight for Young Lives, exploring potential solutions for improving the mental health of young people in the UK.

 On 8 October 2023, it was reported that Kemp would be departing from Capital Breakfast as main host after seven years, due to his new career being a television presenter for BBC and ITV1.
 On 19 February 2024, he announced that he would present his final show on 28 March 2024.
 After leaving, he explained that it was to avoid reliving the day in 2020 when, in the middle of his radio show, he found out about producer Joe Lyons' death.

 On 2 March 2024, he hosted the annual BRIT Awards alongside Maya Jama and Clara Amfo.